fmantz/sudoku/README.md

 This Docker run will:

 1. Create a subdirectory in folder ./performance with a timestamp.
-2. Generate x Sudokus for each level (Level 1 = 1 Sudoku, Level 2 = 10 Sudokus, Level 3 = 100 Sudokus ...).
+2. Generate x Sudoku for each level (Level 1 = 1 Sudoku, Level 2 = 10 Sudokus, Level 3 = 100 Sudokus ...).
 Four levels are currently set.
   Note, the number of levels can be changed in file **[./performance/test.sh](./performance/test.sh)**.
-3. First, solve all Sudokus of the current level very fast with QQWing.
+3. First, solve all Sudoku of the current level very fast with QQWing.
-4. Second, solve all Sudokus with the Rust version of my program.
+4. Second, solve all Sudoku with the Rust version of my program.
-5. Third, solve all Sudokus with the Scala JAR version of my program.
+5. Third, solve all Sudoku with the Scala JAR version of my program.
-6. Fourth, solve all Sudokus with the Scala NATIVE version of my program (version <= Version 0.2).
+6. Fourth, solve all Sudoku with the Scala NATIVE version of my program (version <= Version 0.2).
 7. Create two CSVs files `mem.csv` (in kb) and `time.csv` collecting the current performance measures from the log-files.
 8. Continue with Step 2 to process the next level until Level 6.

 ## Results

-* The Scala code is more comprehensive than the Rust code but much less then I first thought.
+* The Scala code is more comprehensive than the Rust code but much less than I first thought.
-* I did not expect such a big difference but the Rust program is much faster then both Scala versions, also the peak memory is muss less then the Scala JAR version.
+* I did not expect such a big difference but the Rust program is much faster than both Scala versions, also the peak memory is much less than in the Scala JAR version.
-* The startup time of the Scala NATIVE version is a bit faster then the Scala JAR version but the overall performance is the opposite when solving many Sudokus.
+* The startup time of the Scala NATIVE version is a bit faster than the Scala JAR version but the overall performance is the opposite when solving many Sudoku.
 * However, the memory consumption of the Scala NATIVE version is much lower than the Scala JAR version.

 I put the results of my test with 6 levels into folder [./performance/version_0.1-result](./performance/version_0.1-result).
 I run it in Docker on my local linux machine: